mythril-forge/vanilla-spells/spells/level-5/telekinesis.md

 If you switch targets, the prior target is no longer affected by the spell.

 ### Creature
-You can try to move a *huge* or smaller creature.
+You can try to move a Huge or smaller creature.
-Make an Ability Check with your spellcasting ability contested by the creature's Strength Check.
+Make an ability check with your spellcasting ability contested by the creature's Strength check.
 If you win the contest, you move the creature up to 30 feet in any direction, including upward but not beyond the range of this spell.
 Until the end of your next turn, the creature is **restrained** in your telekinetic grip.
 A creature lifted upward is suspended in mid-air.